 To make sure these supportive investors have the maximum voice, we mobilise them together in an Investor Collaborative for the Living Wage which calls upon the FTSE350 to adopt the UK Living Wage standard.

 Meanwhile, we help keep the public eye on the companies that aren’t stepping up to make sure their workers earn enough to make ends meet.

 And it’s been making huge strides!
-Check out the successes page to see how putting the pressure on the FTSE100 through investors is making an impact.
+Check out the successes page to see how putting the pressure large companies through investors is making an impact.

 As we slowly recover from the pandemic, it’s no longer acceptable for supermarkets to undervalue the key workers who kept us all fed.
 The spotlight is on food retailers to pay their workers a Living Wage.